udger/udger-php/README.md

-# Udger client for PHP
+# Udger client for PHP (data ver.
+3)
 Local parser is very fast and accurate useragent string detection solution.
 Enables developers to locally install and integrate a highly-scalable product.
 We provide the detection of the devices (personal computer, tablet, Smart TV, Game console etc.), operating system and client SW type (browser, e-mail client etc.).
+It also provides information about IP addresses (Public proxies, VPN services, Tor exit nodes, Fake crawlers, Web scrapers .. etc.)

+- Tested with more the 50.000 unique user agents.
+- Up to date data provided by https://udger.com/

 ### Requirements
  - php >= 5.3.0